 A student is exempt from the TSI if any of the following applies:

 - The student has an associate or baccalaureate degree from an accredited college or university.

-- The student, on a single test administration, has an SAT composite score of 1070 with at least 500 on the Verbal (Critical Reading) and Math sections.*
+The student, on a single test administration prior to March 2016, has an SAT composite score of 1070 with at least 500 on the Verbal (Critical Reading) and Math sections.*

 - The student has met the readiness standard at another Texas public higher education institution.

 - The student transferred from an accredited Texas private institution of higher education or an accredited out-of-state institution with acceptable college-level course work determined by the receiving institution.
-Texas A&M University-Corpus Christi has elected to use the following course work with the designated letter grade to meet the following standards:
+Texas A&M University-Corpus Christi has elected to use the following course work with the grade of A, B, C, or Pass/Credit to meet the following standards:

-- A three-credit hour course in history, political science/government, economics, philosophy, or literature with a grade of B or better,
+- Reading readiness standard - A three-credit hour course in history, political science/government, economics, philosophy, literature, or composition,

 A student qualifies for a waiver from the TSI if one of the following applies: